bayesways/bayesways.github.io/_posts/2023-03-14-recreating-the-US-birthday-analysis.md

 <div class="col-sm mt-3 mt-md-0">{% include figure.html path="assets/img/2023-03-14-recreating-the-US-birthday-analysis/birthday_files/birthday_5_0.png" class="img-fluid rounded z-depth-1" %} </div>

 Create the plot of all the different components.
+This is an automatic output from `Prophet` and it is fairly close to the headline chart of the original analysis.
+But we are missing the key chart of the day of year (see below).

 ```python
 fig2 = m.plot_components(forecast)